asyncapi/community/BOUNTY_PROGRAM.md

 AsyncAPI Maintainers are allowed to work on Bounty Issues submitted by themselves.

 Bounty Program Participant is allowed to choose up to two Bounty Issues of any Complexity Level for simultaneous resolution.

+Two or more GitHub issues (each of which individually has a Complexity Level lower than `Medium` or those that are coupled tightly but not inextricably) can be aggregated to form one Bounty Issue, which is then submitted for participation in the Bounty Program.
+Aggregated Bounty Issues have the prefix `[BOUNTY]`.

+Regular contributors should explain in meaningful words how they are going to approach the resolution process when expressing a desire to work on a Bounty Issue.

+All Bounty Program-related activities (expression of a desire to work on a Bounty Issue, explanation of the presumed approach to resolution of the Bounty Issue, etc.) are taken into consideration only if they have happened after the addition of the GitHub label `bounty` to the GitHub issue.

 GitHub label `bounty` has hex code `#0E8A16`.